zhu-zk/awesome-pets/README.md

 # awesome-PETs

-A curated list of papers and SecretFlow's tutorials on Privacy-Enhancing Technologies (PETs).
+A curated list of papers, online courses, open source projects and SecretFlow's tutorials on Privacy-Enhancing Technologies (PETs).
 In this list, we only define and categorie techniques that help maintain the security and privacy of data.

 Please feel free to open a pull request.